 What are your counselling credentials?

 I hold a Pg.
-Dip Counselling and Therapeutic Communication from Ulster University and I am a Registered Member of the British Association of Counselling and Psychotherapy (membership no. 00823345) .
+Dip Counselling and Therapeutic Communication from Ulster University and I am an Accredited Member of the British Association of Counselling and Psychotherapy (membership no. 00823345) .
 I work within the BACP Ethical Framework which keeps both my clients and I safe.